ministero-salute/it-dgc-gateway-client/README.md

 # Context
-This repository contains the source code of Immuni's European Federation Gateway Client developed for the interoperability between national backend servers of decentralised contact tracing applications to combat COVID-19.
+This repository contains the source code of the Digital Green Certificate Gateway Client developed for the interoperability between national backend servers of decentralised contact tracing applications to combat COVID-19.

 This client acts as a bridge between the Immuni backend and the federation gateway developed by the EU.